Mxs2019/maxbot/README.md

 Maxbot is a fork of [Natbot](https://github.com/nat/natbot) that improves upon the DOM management and reasoning of the bot.

 Overall the goal is to drive a web browser with GPT and perform tasks.
+PRs welcome for any improvements or bug fixes!

 ## Usage